 When appropriate, supervisors should attempt informal resolution by bringing the misuse, and consequences of further misuse, to the employee's attention.

-If informal resolution is inappropriate or ineffective, the supervisor must contact the college card coordinator.
+If informal resolution is inappropriate or ineffective, the supervisor must contact the Program Administrator.
 The following consequences of misuse have been established.
 Not all consequences will be applied to every violation; there are situations that may lead to disciplinary action, including suspension or termination of employment, without following all these steps.
 The primary program administrator reserves the right to use discretion in applying these guidelines, depending on the type and severity of the specific violation being addressed.

 - A formal warning will be delivered to the cardholder by the primary program administrator.
 The cardholder's immediate supervisor and department card coordinator will also be notified of the violation.
 In some cases, written notification of misuse may be included in the employee's central personnel file.
 The reprimand will include a warning for possible card revocation pending further misuse.